rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 in and the component can use them directly and bind them in its template.

 The `Input` component receives a `@value` argument which it binds to the `input` tag in its template.
-This binding is bidirectional - when you update the value of the `input` tag, it is communicated upwards by the `Input` component and modified in the surrounding context (in this case, the `ContactList` component).
+This binding is bi-directional - when you update the value of the `input` tag, it is communicated upwards by the `Input` component and modified in the surrounding context (in this case, the `ContactList` component).
-It's absolutely possible to have a uni-directional binding, where updating a value in a child component will _not_ automatically update the parent component, but in the common case for HTML inputs users generally want this behavior, so `Input` implements it this way to save some boilerplate.
+It's absolutely possible to have a uni-directional binding, where updating a value in a child component will _not_ automatically update the parent component, but most often for HTML inputs bi-directional binding is the behavior we want, so `Input` implements it this way to save some boilerplate.
 We'll discuss uni-directional data flow (also known as Data Down, Actions Up) later on.

 Now that we have the search value in our component, we need to use it to